Presidency of Ulysses S. Grant: Great Sioux War

-Domestic affairs
+Domestic policy

 Religion and schools

 Grant believed strongly in the separation of church and state and championed complete secularization in public schools.
 In a September 1875 speech, Grant advocated "security of free thought, free speech, and free press, pure morals, unfettered religious sentiments, and of equal rights and privileges to all men, irrespective of nationality, color, or religion."
 In regard to public education, Grant endorsed that every child should receive "the opportunity of a good common school education, unmixed with sectarian, pagan, or atheist tenets.
 Leave the matter of religion to the family altar, the church, and the private schools...
 Keep the church and the state forever separate."
+In a speech in 1875 to a veteran's meeting, Grant called for a Constitutional amendment that would mandate free public schools and prohibit the use of public money for sectarian schools.
+He was echoing nativist sentiments that were strong in his Republican Party.